 A simple yet effective way to brighten a dark hallway is by paying attention to the ceiling and trim.

-Choose a light neutral color for both the ceiling and trim, which can help create a more open and airy feeling.
+I always recommend a light neutral color for both the ceiling and trim.
+This is going to help create a more open and airy feeling.

-Additionally, adding crown molding or other decorative trim can draw the eye upwards, creating a sense of height and spaciousness in the hallway.
+Adding crown molding or other decorative trim can draw the eye upwards to create a sense of height and spaciousness in dark hallway too!

 Wall Decor and Accents

-Finally, consider using wall decor and accents to further enhance the appearance of a dark hallway.
+Finally, finish the look with wall decor and accents to further enhance your dark hallway.

-An accent wall, for example, can provide a pop of color or pattern that contrasts nicely with the lighter paint colors recommended for dark hallways.
+An accent wall, for example, is going to give a pop of color or pattern that contrasts nicely with the lighter paint colors recommended for dark hallways.

-Stylish doors with glass panels or decorative details can also help break up long stretches of wall and add visual interest.
+Stylish doors with glass panels or decorative details can also help break up long stretches of wall.

-Additionally, hanging artwork or decorative items on the walls can bring personality and life to the space.
+Then follow your style and add artwork or decorative items on the walls to bring your personality and life to the space.

 Testing Paint Samples

-Once you have a few paint colors in mind, it’s important to test them in the actual hallway.
+Once you have a few paint colors in mind I again highly recommend you test them in the actual hallway.

 One practical and mess-free way to test paint colors is using peel-and-stick paint samples.
 I recommend using Samplize.